samsquire/ideas3/README.md

 # 4. Search Integrated Programming Language

-A langauge with search built-in: any use of an undefined symbol causes a lookup request to a server that monitors library packages for exports.
+A language with search built-in: any use of an undefined symbol causes a lookup request to a server that monitors library packages for exports.
 When a symbol is found, it is downloaded for the system for use as library code.

 See [importless lang for a proof of concept with Python](https://github.com/samsquire/importless-lang)